k3larra/commuter/machine_teaching/machine_teaching.md

 **Figure 9:** *The accuracy and SD for the accuracy distributed over a week for the different personas.
 The models used are trained using the teaching sets and evaluated towards the same test set for each user.*

+In the figures below more details around the training result for each users is presented.

 **Andrea**

 ![](../images/andrea_train3.png)
 ![](../images/andrea_cf3.png)<br>
-**Figure 10:** *Andreas results are better and the accuracy on test set decreased compared to the verbose teaching set to 0.88.
-False positives are due to lack of information regarding weekend journeys.*
+**Figure 10:** *Andreas results in parity with preious results, the accuracy on test set decreased compared to the verbose teaching set to 0.88.
+False positives are due to lack of information regarding iregular weekend journeys.*

 **Björn**